SivaCse/Notes/Nodejs/QA.md

 Have you done any API?

 Yes.
-I have Experience with creating REST Based WEB API using node and express js.
+I have Experinece with creating REST Based WEB API using node and express js.

 What kind of authentication u have used?